bethiasun/bethiasun.github.io/_pages/about.md

 To build cognitively plausible deep learning models, I draw inspiration from formal mathematics, cognitive science, and the philosophy of mind.
 For a more detailed overview of the interests driving my current research, please see the <a href="/interests"> Interests </a> section.

-I love discussing a random variety of topics, so feel free to reach out if you're interested in having a chat!
+I am always happy to discuss a variety of random topics, so feel free to <a href="mailto:bethia.sun@unsw.edu.au">reach out</a> if you're interested in having a chat!

-Outside of research, I enjoy snorkelling, travelling absurd distances in the hope of acquiring vegan-friendly baked goods and desserts, and spending time with my friends (both feline and human).
+Outside of research, I enjoy snorkelling, film, travelling absurd distances in the hope of acquiring vegan-friendly baked goods and desserts, and spending time with my friends (both feline and human).